 A quick walk through after the trail blazing is finished.

-As this chapter of the adventure comes to a close it really just marks the beginning of it all.
+As this chapter of trailblazing closes it marks the beginning of our off grid building adventure!

-We also needed to buy a small folding utility trailer in order to transport all our building materials down to the build site through that old access trail in the first video at the top.
+We ended up having to buy an ATV and a small folding utility trailer in order to transport all our building materials down to the build site.

 YUP… life off the grid just got interesting to say the least!